Last updated on January 5th, 2021

 All districts are connected via public bus so getting between them won’t be a problem, although the travel time can be quite lengthy.

 Jeju City: North of Jeju Island lies Jeju City, one of the most popular places to stay in Jeju.
-It’s just a stone’s throw away from the Jeju International Airport and has a city feel with lots of buildings and shops.
+It’s just a stone’s throw away from the Jeju International Airport.

 Jungmun: The Jungmun Tourist District is in the southwest of the island and offers a relaxing vacation vibe for families and couples.